gy654/neural-style-transfer/README.md

 - Using more number of layers during extraction add richer style information to the output
 - Using conv layers add richer style information to the output compared with using maxpool layers
 - Whether or not aggregating the content loss of multiple layers makes no significant difference
+- Training for too many epochs will eventually distort and ruin the output images

 ## Collaborators